PhaebyBaci/Environment-setup/README.md

 1. navigated to the [official VirtualBox Website](https://www.virtualbox.org/)
 2. Downloaded the Window version of virtualBOX
 3. Opened the installer and followed the on-screen instructions
-4. Launched the installation by confirming virtualBox
+4. Launched the installation by confirming virtualBox.

 ![Below is the screenshot of the installed VirtualBox](image/virtualbox_screenshot.PNG) __Image of virtualbox with a running Ubuntu__